right-rudder/next-gen/src/content/blog/mountain-flying-in-southern-california-what-every-student-pilot-should-know.md

 ## Why Train Mountain Flying with NextGen?

 Few flight schools offer the combination of **year-round flying**, **FAA Part 141/61 programs**, and **proximity to mountainous terrain** that NextGen does.
-Our students don’t have to travel out of state to get real-world mountain experience—we train in it _every day_.
+Our students don’t have to travel out of state to get real-world mountain experience, we train in it _every day_.

 📍 Train out of: